Timendus/chipception/README.md

 The [quirks test](https://github.com/Timendus/chip8-test-suite#quirks-test) was the hardest to get right, because I was targeting CHIP-8 and SUPERCHIP, but my host system was using XO-CHIP quirks.
-So my 8ception interpreter needed to implement versions of the required quirks, using the XO-CHIP quirks.
+So my Chipception interpreter needed to implement versions of the required quirks, using the XO-CHIP quirks.
 Especially getting the `sprite` opcode to clip properly on the edges of the screen was a bit of a pain.
 It also required quite a few cycles per frame.